Hosting a J-1 Visitor Scholar for Academic Exchange

 Planning to Host a J-1 Visiting Scholar?

 J-1 visiting scholars must already hold at least a master’s or doctorate degree in order to qualify for J-1 visa sponsorship in a scholar subcategory (Research Scholar, Professor, or Short-term Scholar).
+J-1 scholars engage in research, observation, consultation, and/or lecturing in connection with a research project or visiting appointment.

 If you are interested in inviting a foreign undergraduate or master’s student (who is currently enrolled in a program of study at a postsecondary institution outside the U.S.) to engage in a structured research internship or work-based learning program that will fulfill an educational objective of the student’s program of study, the J-1 Student Intern subcategory may be appropriate.
 Please contact Holly Williams (email@example.com) for additional information and to verify eligibility before proceeding with a J-1 Student Intern request.

 Departments who wish to host a J-1 visiting scholar or student intern must fully complete and submit the appropriate request form AND all required supporting documents AT LEAST 2-3 MONTHS IN ADVANCE of the visitor’s proposed start date at GSU.
-Please review the J-1 Scholar Request Procedure for more detailed information.
+Please review the J-1 Scholar Request section for more information.
 Please contact Holly Williams at firstname.lastname@example.org if assistance in verifying eligibility is needed.